strongSquirell/DataScience/1Statistics/README.md

 _Continuous uniform_ - outcome with equal density
 _Exponential_ - time between events; time until an event
-_Normal_ - values with a bell-shaped distribution (continuous)
-_Standart normal(Z)_ -standart scores
+_Normal_ - values with a bell-shaped distribution (continuous), symmetric, characterized by their mean and standart deviation _Standart normal(Z)_ -standart scores
 _Binomial approximation_ - number of successes in large number of trials
 _Poison approximation_ - number of occurrences in a fixed time period

+__Central limit theorem__ states that, given certain conditions, the arithmetic mean of a sufficiently large number of iterates of independent random variables, each with a well-defined (finite) expected value and finite variance, will be approximately normally distributed, regardless of the underlying distribution
+_Probability density function_ - probability per unit of the random variable